sharppy/SHARPpy/README.md

 =======================================================================

-Many contributors have put an immeasurable amount of time into developing this software package.
+Many people have put an immeasurable amount of time into developing this software package.
 If SHARPpy is used to develop a weather product or contributes to research that leads to a scientific publication, please acknowledge the SHARPpy project by citing the code.
 You can use this ready-made citation entry or provide a link back to this website: